Failure to write to Jpeg from Canon Ixus - digikam bug 214636

 Michael, Volker, could you please review whether that simple change is acceptable?

-#2 Updated by Michael Ulbrich almost 9 years ago
+#2 Updated by Michael Ulbrich about 9 years ago

 - File Photo2-beforemodif-tagCuisine_corr.JPG added